-Panos does not enter the clinical trial but does agree to surgery and receives radiation treatment for his back.
-He is sent home on analgesics for his pain but he is not well enough to manage the restaurant and hires the son of a friend to help Sophia.
+Betsy does not enter the clinical trial but does agree to surgery and receives radiation treatment for her back.
+She is sent home on analgesics for her pain but she is not well enough to manage the restaurant and hires the son of a friend to help Dani.

 Three months later

-Panos has increasing back and pelvic pain.
-He becomes weaker, is nauseous and vomits and is somewhat confused.
-He is readmitted.
-The teams of residents have changed on the ward and there is another resident assigned to Panos’ case.
-He speaks to Niki and Maria.
+Betsy has increasing back and pelvic pain.
+She becomes weaker, is nauseous and vomits, and is somewhat confused.
+She is readmitted.
+The teams of residents have changed on the ward and there is another resident assigned to Betsy’s case.
+He speaks to Elsi and Mado.

-The medical staff agrees not to write a do not resuscitate (DNR) order on Panos’ chart until Kostas can arrive to say goodbye to his father.
-Panos dies peacefully one week later, never having spoken of his illness with his family.
+The medical staff agrees not to write a do not resuscitate (DNR) order on Betsy’s chart until Maxon can arrive to say goodbye to his mother.
+Betsy dies peacefully one week later, never having spoken of her illness with her family.